tobiaskortus/covid19-search/web_application/backend/README.md

 ### Geographical Statistics

 In order to retrieve the statistic of the geographical location of institutions involved in a set of given papers, defined by a previous ad-hoc search request.
-The initial preprocessing is in its structure in most parts similar to the previously described ad-hoc search.
+The initial preprocessing is in its structure in most parts is similar to the previously described ad-hoc search.
 Basis of the whole process is the search term that is given by the request parameter (as described in the section [Data retrieval from database]()).
 In most cases the intersected document ids are loaded from the cache.
 If the data is not represented in the cache the data is loaded in a similar manner as described in the previously mentioned section.
 The main difference is that the document ranking is skipped due to the performance impact of the ranking process, which has no impact on the following retrieval of the geographical statistics.

 The processed document ids are then taken into account in order to get the statistics of geographical location of institutions using the `getCountries` function that performs a search query on the Neo4j metadata property graph which is described in detail in the documentation  [document processing + construction of data models (CORD-19)]().